Microbiome sequencing

 Recommended for microbiome sequencing

-PromethION 2 Solo & 2 Integrated
+PromethION 2 Solo and 2 Integrated

 Offering two independent PromethION Flow Cells for cost-efficient access to high-output sequencing ─ ideal for obtaining complete circular genomes from complex metagenomics samples.